deniselucey/PHP_functions/README.md

 # PHP_functions
-Various PHP functions for HTML output and validation
+Various PHP functions for HTML output and validation.